lavanyaraj09/Microservices-Blog/README.md

    git clone [https://github.com/Chitra2409/Microservices-Project.git]
    cd <repository-directory>

-2.**Start the microservices**:In each microservice's directory, start the development server: npm start
+ 2. **Start the microservices**: In each microservice's directory, start the development server: npm start

-3.**Run the frontend**:In the clients directory, start the React application: npm start
+ 3. **Run the frontend**: In the clients directory, start the React application: npm start

-4.**Access the website**: Open your web browser and navigate to the URL where the frontend is running (usually http://localhost:3000).
+ 4. **Access the website**: Open your web browser and navigate to the URL where the frontend is running (usually http://localhost:3000).

 Now, your development environment is set up, and you can start working on the project!